The High Frequency (HF) services provided by Tas Maritime Radio are:

 Note: Tas Maritime Broadcast MSIs on 2524, 4146 and 6227 kHz

-- All times above are as Eastern Standard Time (EST)
+- Above times are as Eastern Standard Time (EST)

-- Mariners should be aware that during daylight savings, an hour should be added to the above times.
+- Mariners should be aware that during daylight savings, an hour should be added to EST.

 If urgent Marine Safety Information comes to hand, it will be immediately broadcast as a “SECURITE” (Safety) message announced on the distress frequencies 4125, 6215 and 8291 kHz.